 Milwaukee's big St. Patrick's Day parade draws revelers from around the region.

 The city's early power brokers were Irish.
-Up on the hill, the James J. Hill House is holding Irish Heritage Weekend March 16-17; reservations are recommended.
+Up on the hill, the James J. Hill House normally holds an Irish Heritage Weekend.

 Across the street, tour the magnificent Cathedral of Saint Paul, commissioned by Archbishop John Ireland.

 In the Lake Michigan port town of Manitowoc, Wis., normally there are fireworks at dusk and a 1:30 p.m. parade the next day.

 Across Lake Michigan, Ludington offers a scavenger hunt, 5K-10K run and take-out pub crawl March 13 in 2021.
 Normally, it and two other towns on Lake Michigan hold Saturday parades: Holland at noon and Muskegon at 11 a.m.

 In Galena, Ill., there's normally a St. Patrick's Day parade at 4 p.m.
 Sunday.

 In Minneapolis, the parade normally starts at 6:30 p.m.
 March 17 on Nicollet Mall, near Orchestra Hall.
 In 2021, it's a drive-through parade in the northern suburb of Columbia Heights on March 20, and time slots to see it need to be reserved.